PRKilleen/NIA---video-imaging-project-work/README.md

 - first step: a mask of included pixels is created (this uses an assumption that noisy pixel signals will have a correlation that trends towards 0 - because the noise is gaussian / random.
 Each pixel signal is correlated with the nearby 10x10 pixel mean signal, and with even a low threshold of correlation most of the noisy pixels can be excluded; minimal filtering required for this step.)
 - second step: signal (mean) is the obtained for only these pixels
 - signal is cropped by first and last troughs to mitigate accidental inclusion of 'half peaks' if the PCA capture starts half way through a peak.
+- default time unit is 1 slice = 1.708 ms, but this can be changed in the interface
 - pixels also excluded if brightness >500; the camera paints a timestamp at top left in very bright pixels.
 - third step: peaks are found within this signal using find_peaks and data printed out for these peaks; ie: signal frequency (mean cycle length) and irregularity (standard deviation cycle length) as well as violin and 'intervalogram' plots.
-- settings for peak detection can be changed after visualisation of signal and peak detection re-run to ensure correct peaks are captured
+- sensible settings for peak detection are used as defaults, but these settings can be changed after visualisation of signal and peak detection re-run to ensure correct peaks are captured
 - fourth step: signal amplitudes can be saved as a csv ; can be opened in excel or uploaded to another program for further analysis